quilt/EIPs/EIPS/eip-aa.md

 When a transaction enters the `tx pool`, the client is able to quickly ascertain whether the transaction is valid.
 Once it determines this, it can be confident that the transaction will continue to be valid unless a transaction from the same account invalidates it.
+There are, however, cases where an attacker can invalidate more transactions worth of computation than they spent to exercise the attack and where an attacker may inundate a target with invalid transactions.

 #### Block invalidation attack
 The attack can be carried out as follows.
 Suppose an adversary has deployed